 Gardens lush with fragrant flowers, tropical foliage and trickling fountains meander through this unique setting.
-Three pools, a roof-top fine dining restaurant, an open-air wedding chapel and nightly cocktail hours only add to the deluxe escape.
+Three pools, a roof-top fine dining restaurant, and nightly cocktail hours only add to the deluxe escape.

 Here, where the majestic Sierra Madre Mountains embrace the azure waters of Banderas Bay, vacationers can revel in a beguiling blend of colonial charm, outdoor activities and superb Puerto Vallarta accommodations unparalleled on the fabled Mexican Riviera.

 A past filled with glamour and romance has led to a present brimming with intimate sophistication at Hacienda San Angel.
 Though this one-of-a-kind hotel gem has changed over time, its spirit of indulgence, passion and subdued elegance lives on.